 The ideal strategy involves no fighting; it coaxes the enemy into surrendering through a combination of intimidation, influence, and leverage.
 The ideal leader conquers their enemies by calculation, and not by force.
 The church has spent millennia fortifying their position; while the Crusades, the Renaissance, the Enlightenment, and Postmodernism has eroded their clout from time of Constantine, the deck remains stacked in their favor.

 Sun-tzu teaches us that a well-positioned, well-armed, well-defended, and well-supplied fortified enemy should not be directly confronted for any reason.
 When the deck is stacked against you, any quantum of progress will come at an enormous cost.
-The church explicitly engineers situations to rile opponent's anger, and drive them into making foolish decisions, so those who oppose them will waste their resources and manpower.
+The church explicitly engineers situations to rile their opponent's anger, and drive them into making foolish decisions, so those who oppose them will waste their resources and manpower.
 Instead, fortified opponents must be fought indirectly, either by:

 - Threatening something the enemy cares about.
 This lures the enemy out of their secure position to perform a rescue.